 Likeable: +1 starting Personality, maximum of 6

 Regeneration: Tamaa can heal from wounds that would be lethal to others and heal at a higher rate than other species.
 They regenerate an additional 2 points of health per week.
-Tamaa also defy human mortality and only enter Dying status when on fire, submerged in acid, or when their arbour heart is attacked directly (A Tamaa’s arbour heart has a separate Health pool equal to its level x10 and short of truly epic damage typically requires conscious effort to destroy).
+Tamaa also defy human mortality and only enter Dying status when on fire, submerged in acid, or when their arbour heart is attacked directly (A Tamaa’s arbour heart has a separate Health pool equal to its rank x10 and short of truly epic damage typically requires conscious effort to destroy).
 Tamaa also do not require stabilization rolls as their strange bodies knit themselves together from even the most egregious wounds.
 Conversely, the Tamaa Will is weaker than most and they cannot take the Persist action; when dropped below zero health they must always take the Fall action.

 Mutovore: Tamaa feed on the emotions of humans.
 They only need to eat material food once per week so long as they are in proximity to humans.
 They can also use this ability to regenerate stress, regaining 4 stress per day, or 2 when travelling.
 A character can attempt conceal emotions by rolling 2d10 + Will + Concentration vs 2d10 + Intuition + Arbour Heart for the Tamaa.